Austin-Daigle/Java-SimpleSheet-Application/README.md

 ![image](https://user-images.githubusercontent.com/100094056/193438769-e15bbcaf-183f-48a6-a593-868154746b26.png)

 for either case enter a memo (blank entries are valid, and the memo will be left blank in the analytics/edit portions of the program.

 ![image](https://user-images.githubusercontent.com/100094056/193438755-78e893c0-6672-4037-9435-59539151c8bb.png)

 ## Edit an Entry
-Select "Edit an entry" from the program main menu GUI
+Select "Edit an entry" from the program main menu GUI to get to the "edit/delete an entry" prompt

 ![image](https://user-images.githubusercontent.com/100094056/193439034-d2f5aaba-3ccc-43c5-a58c-c55e90fd3dc6.png)